-Has your water heating tariff rate been increased by your electricity retailer since your previous bill?
+• Has your water heating tariff rate been increased by your electricity retailer since your previous bill?

-The electricity hours of supply of the tariff to which your solar water heater is connected will play an important role in the overall boosting effectiveness of the system.
+The electricity tariff to which your solar water heater is connected will play an important role in the overall effectiveness of the system.
 It is important you are aware of this tariff to enable you to take full advantage of the boosting period, i.e. Domestic / Continuous or Time of Use, Extended Off-Peak (overnight and day) or extended time controlled, or Off-Peak (overnight) or time controlled.
-The electricity tariff will impact on the operating costs of the system.
-Time controlled tariffs are generally cheaper than a continuous supply tariff and result in lower running costs.